SFDO-Tooling/CumulusCI/docs/managed_package.rst

 Test a Beta Version
 -------------------

-The ``ci_beta`` flow installs the latest beta version of the project on a scratch org, and runs Apex tests against it.
+The ``ci_beta`` flow installs the latest beta version of the project in a scratch org, and runs Apex tests against it.

 .. code-block:: console

-    $ cci flow run ci_beta --org packaging
+    $ cci flow run ci_beta --org beta

 This flow is intended to be run whenever a beta release is created.